pogn-protocol/pogn/README.md

 # Poker and Other Games on Nostr

-(note: the demo does oddsAndEvens only atm)
+(note: the demo only does oddsAndEvens and rockPaperScissors atm)

 POGN is a nodejs implementation of [cypherpoker.js](https://github.com/monicanagent/cypherpoker.js) on NOSTR.
 Its purpose is to serve as [a microkernal for p2p message based games and development](https://medium.com/p/4f2a40e62656).